-From a lineage of sports champions, Jeff Harvey has scored an incredible 60 years with Hallam timber company Bowen & Pomeroy.
+From a lineage of sports champions, Jeff Harvey has scored an incredible 60 years with Bowens.

-Mr Harvey – or ‘Harvs’ – is admired as a “champion of timber” at Bowens and throughout the timber industry.
+Mr Harvey – or ‘Harvs’ – is admired as a “champion of timber” at the Hallam workplace and throughout the timber industry.

 He was said to have done “nearly every job we had on offer”, who “touched thousands of lives” and was loved by colleagues young and old.